microsoft/DirectML/PyTorch/README.md

 # PyTorch with DirectML Samples <!-- omit in toc -->

-For detailed instructions on getting started with TensorFlow with DirectML, see [GPU accelerated ML training](http://aka.ms/gpuinwsldocs).
+For detailed instructions on getting started with PyTorch with DirectML, see [GPU accelerated ML training](http://aka.ms/gpuinwsldocs).

 ## Samples